anuarshaidenov/LDN-film-fest/README.md

 - Tell about the LDN Film Festival.
 - Let users see the genres of the festival.
 - Let users see the supporters of the festival.
+- Let users book tickets for the event.

 ## Built With